xiaoquqi/django-starter-template/README.md

 ## Django Application

-### Why We Have a v1 Directory
+### API Versioning Strategy

-In actual development, as features continue to iterate and update, the API interfaces will also change with the increasing demands.
-Therefore, we have added a v1 directory in the app to accommodate the needs for future version development and iteration.
-This structure allows us to manage different versions of the API effectively, ensuring backward compatibility while enabling the introduction of new features and improvements in subsequent versions.
+The project uses URL-based versioning where version information is specified only at the routing level (e.g., `/api/v1/`).
+This approach follows Django best practices by keeping applications at the core level while maintaining clear version separation in the URL structure.
+This allows us to manage different versions of the API effectively, ensuring backward compatibility while enabling the introduction of new features and improvements in subsequent versions.

 ### Sample Application

-In the `mito/v1/sample` directory, you will find a complete example of a Django application that implements a blogging system.
+In the `mito/sample` directory, you will find a complete example of a Django application that implements a blogging system.

 This sample application contains a simple blog data structure, including posts, tags, and categories.
 Posts and tags have a many-to-many relationship, while posts and categories have a one-to-many relationship.
 You can also create a new post with new tags and categories, and the overridden create method will function in the serializers.py file.
 You can use this application as a sample and develop new applications according to your requirements.